-These consolidated financial statements have been prepared on a going concern basis under the historical cost convention except as modified by the revaluation of financial assets and financial liabilities at fair value through profit and loss and are in accordance with International Financial Reporting Standards ("IFRSs").
+These consolidated financial statements have been prepared on a going concern basis under the historical cost convention and are in accordance with International Financial Reporting Standards ("IFRSs").

 The preparation of financial statements in conformity with IFRS requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Although these estimates are based on management's best knowledge of the amount, event or actions, actual results ultimately may differ from those estimates.
 Areas where estimates are significant to the consolidated financial statements are disclosed in note 4.